 A child with dyslexia?

-The dyslexic child is the child who usually:
+The dyslexic child is one who usually:

 - Fails at school despite adequate intelligence.